-Based on my hermeneutical pre-understanding of the field, the research question I am answering in the paper could be expressed thus: How does the Roman Catholic Church in Norway, represented by religious sisters, priests and ecclesiastical employees, respond to the large influx of Catholic migrants to Norway?
+Based on my hermeneutical pre-understanding of the field,21 the research question I am answering in the paper could be expressed thus: How does the Roman Catholic Church in Norway, represented by religious sisters, priests and ecclesiastical employees, respond to the large influx of Catholic migrants to Norway?

-The study is based on a qualitative survey consisting of semi-structured interviews with 10 informants comprising representatives of the Roman Catholic Church in Norway, i.e. religious sisters, priests and ecclesiastical employees.4 A strategic sample of informants was selected in order to obtain representative viewpoints, meaning viewpoints and evaluations with which many in similar positions within the church would concur.
+The study is based on a qualitative survey consisting of semi-structured interviews with 10 informants comprising representatives of the Roman Catholic Church in Norway, i.e. religious sisters, priests and ecclesiastical employees conducted in 2014-2015.
 Four of the 10 informants themselves come from immigrant backgrounds.
 The informants have been anonymised according to standard social scientific procedures.
-The empirical data were collected between 2014 and 2015.
 In addition to conducting interviews, I attended church services and other events arranged by six different congregations.
 I have also read relevant guidelines and strategy documents.
-Most of the empirical data, including most of the interviews, originate in the Greater Oslo region, which is the administrative centre of the Roman Catholic Church in Norway.
-This may of course represent a bias, but since the focus has been on the church's expressed institutional identity, I considered it expedient to interview individuals who hold central positions in their organisations, geographically and otherwise.
+Most of the empirical data, including most of the interviews, originate in the Greater Oslo region, which is the administrative centre of